Amateur Motorcycling Association

 The Amateur Motorcycle Association (AMCA) is a non-profit making governing body for off road motorcycling sport in the United Kingdom.
 Based in Cannock, Staffordshire, the organisation has over 200 affiliate clubs, catering for motocross, trials, enduro and historical motocross.

 The organisation is based around amateur riders, with one of the organisation's main objectives being that motorcycles ridden by members and all modified parts fitted are on general sale.

 Initially formed in 1932, the organisation was based primarily around the West Midlands, but has since spread across the United Kingdom.
 The organisation is part of the IMBA (International Motorsport Bond for Amateurs) and some of the AMCA's top motocross rider compete in European championships against European counterparts from similar organisations.

 The AMCA also owns several race tracks in the UK, along with ancillary equipment that is regularly used by AMCA clubs to stage race meetings.

 AMCA Championships

 Championships

 Each year Championships are run for the MX1, MX2 and Sidecar classes, usually 8 events with 3 races at each event and with all races counting.

 Riders qualify to compete in the AMCA MX1 & MX2 Class solo Championships in local events, usually in the previous season.
 Sidecars usually go straight through to the Championship but qualifying events may be run should the number of entries exceed the number of Championship places.

 Riders must have held an AMCA Licence in the previous season but if room permits new riders may be allowed to ride in qualifying races without having held a licence previously.

-Automatic Qualifiers
+Automatic qualifiers

-The top 30 finishers in the MX1 & MX2 Classes automatically qualify for the following years Championship.
+The top 30 finishers in the MX1 & MX2 Classes automatically qualify for the following year's Championship.